JosselinPerret/RATP-ODTGEN/USER_MANUAL.md

 - **🟠 Orange rows** - Unknown components (not in your original list)

 ## 🔧 Advanced Features

+### Continuous Scan Mode
+- **Enable hands-free scanning** by checking "🔄 Continuous Scan Mode"
+- **Automatic input field focus** - no need to click between scans
+- **Perfect for high-volume operations** - scan hundreds of components without touching the computer
+- **Works with all standard barcode scanners** that output to keyboard input
+- **Automatic field clearing and re-focusing** after each successful scan

 ### Duplicate Prevention
 - The system automatically prevents scanning the same component twice